Karnak-Temple

 in Brown the "Great Festival Court" of Thutmosis II.

-The center of the temple of Amun at Karnak extends from 4.
-Pylon eastwards to the "Festival Hall" (Akh-menu) of Thutmosis III (in the floor plan above the Akh menu would follow directly in the east - i.e. above - the central district).
+The center of the temple of Amun-Ra at Karnak extends from 4.
+Pylon eastwards to the "Festival Hall" (Akh-menu) of Thutmosis III (in the floor plan above the Akh menu follows directly in the east - i.e. above - the central district).
 For today's visitors this area of the temple is very confusing, since wide areas are destroyed and beyond the hypostyle of Sethi I or Ramses II one practically walks through ruins.
 Beyond that the temple was totally altered several times during the 18.
 Dynasty.
+An actual summary about the development of the temple of Amun-Ra is presented by Sullivan (2010).

 View from the barqueshrine of Philippos Arrhidaios (see below) to the "Festival Hall" of Thutmosis III.
 Here on the central west-east axis of the temple granite thresholds of the old temple from the MK are still to be seen as well as the basis of the throne of Amun made of limestone.